The Beaten Path

 Located in southern Montana just above the eastern edge of Yellowstone National Park, the Absaroka-Beartooth Wilderness encompasses nearly a million miles of pristine backcountry.
 Featuring two distinct mountain ranges, you'll find craggy volcanic peaks and lush forests in the Absaroka Range and sloping granite mountains and high treeless plateaus in the Beartooths.
 Each area offers hikers a different experience, but for this trip you'll be solely in the Beartooths.

 The Beaten Path is a shuttle hike, so if you don't want to hike the entire 26 miles and turn around and do it again you'll need two cars.
 Luckily we found quite a few people requesting key swaps on message boards like Alltrails and REI's The Hiking Project, and we arranged to meet a friendly family from Seattle at the East Rosebud Trailhead to drive their car over the Beartooth Hwy to the Clark Forks entrance.
 We'd meet halfway, swap keys again, and both be hiking back to our cars.
-By most accounts the trail is at its most scenic if you start at the East Rosebud entrance, but by starting at the Clark Forks we'd have almost 2,000ft less elevation to climb, and we'd also be saving the most scenic parts for last... so that sounded ok too.
+By most accounts the trail is most scenic if you start at the East Rosebud entrance, but by starting at the Clark Forks we'd have almost 2,000ft less elevation to climb, and we'd also be saving the most scenic parts for last... so that sounded ok too.

 Starting from Clark Forks (near the little town of Cooke City / Silver Gate), you hike through the woods for a couple hours, slowly ascending into the mountains.
 There are a few unmarked intersections at this end, so you might find a map helpful.
 After the drive between trailheads (and sidetrips to Red Lodge and the Clay Butte Fire Lookout) we had a pretty late start and only made it to Russel Lake the first night, about 6 miles in.
 It's a nice enough lake but there are only a few campsites, and if you can push further there are definitely more scenic spots to pitch your tent.
 The lake was calm and pleasantly swimmable, however, something we cannot say about some of the higher elevation lakes.
 It felt really good to jump in and wash the previous 6 miles away.